 In 2020, Mr G.A.
-Biezeveld and Mrs E. Biezeveld-Dikshoorn donated their beautiful collection of 718 Dutch historical prints created by over 200 artists to the University Library Groningen (UB).
+Biezeveld and Mrs E. Biezeveld-Dikshoorn donated their beautiful collection of 718 Dutch historical prints created by over 200 artists to the University of Groningen Library (UB).
 The inventory of these prints was recently completed and the collection is now accessible to researchers, lecturers, students and other interested parties.
 The prints collection, which has been named Biezeveld - Van den Steenhoven, can be consulted at the UB Department of Special Collections.

 Images: Rijks Museum, Amsterdam